 Maggi Was Banned Due To MSG

 In June 2015, the Food Safety and Standards Authority of India (FSSAI) banned the sale of Maggi in India, which was found in the higher amount of MSG content in sample tests.
 Over this, the Ministry of Consumer Affairs filed a complaint in the National Consumer Disputes Redressal Commission (NCDRC) under Section 12 (1) (d) of the Consumer Protection Act, 1986.
 On this issue, a loss of Rs 640 crore was sought from Maggi.
 Additional cases were filed by consumers regarding unfair trade practices, and to sell ‘Maggi oats noodles’ without prior approval.
 However, Nestle had removed the ban in November 2015 after challenging the ban on inconsistent laboratory results.
-But now, the Consumer Disputes Redressal Commission (NCDRC) has filed a new case against Nestle in the Supreme Court, and admission by the lawyers about MSG has happened during this recent hearing.
+The Consumer Disputes Redressal Commission has filed a new lawsuit against Nestle before the Supreme Court, and the lawyers have admitted to using MSG during the latest hearing.
 Now, in case the Bench headed by Justice DY Chandrachud is confident that Maggi was aware of MSG content, and despite this, if he allowed the sale, then Maggi could be banned again in India.

 The company’s global chief executive Paul Bulcke met regulators and addressed the media in New Delhi.
 Bulcke said, This is a matter of clarification and we need to sit down together and clear the confusion and doubt, We do not add MSG to Maggi noodles, we apply the same quality standards everywhere.
 Whatever we do, we keep consumers in mind.
 We will do everything it takes, and are fully connected with the authorities. “